 More than ever, packaging is needed to protect products and the environment, but also to sell the packaged products.
 It’s the only thing that always accompanies a product, regardless of its point of sale – on-shelf or online; the only „companion“ that can support the product anytime and anywhere.

 No form of packaging is more communicative and informative than the carton.
-Cartons have a high-quality image, offer strong shelf impact and are highly regarded by the consumer.
+Cartons have a high quality image, offer strong shelf impact and are highly regarded by the consumer.
 Research confirms that they trust and prefer them to other forms of packaging.

-With their high-quality printing and the vast array of special effects, cartons provide a quality image at the point of sale that can be vital to the success of a product.
-The addition of texture or “feel” to a carton can give it additional emotional appeal to the consumer.
+With their high quality printing and the vast array of special effects, cartons provide a quality image at the point of sale that can be vital to the success of a product.
+The addition of a texture or “feel” to a carton can give it additional emotional appeal to the consumer.
 Designs can include tamper-evidence, child-resistance or other security benefits through tagging mechanisms, creative constructional design as well as print and ink system technologies.
 Also, did you know that packaging protects 10 times more resources than it uses and has only 3 – 5% of the environmental load compared to food production?

 Improvements in cartonboard technology, have led to significant reductions in the weight of board needed to produce cartons.
 Over the last 20 years, the weight of cartons for the same products has come down by approximately 40%.
 Raw materials are readily and consistently available – and totally sustainable.